jenjenniee/jenjenniee/README.md

 ### Hi 👋, It's me!😀

 - 🔭 I’m currently working on ...
-I'm a junior in college 😉🖥️
+I'm a senior in university 😉🖥️
 - 🌱 I’m currently learning ...
-Android Studio
+Spring, React
 - 📫 How to reach me: ... jenjennie707@gmail.com